wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Notes: N/A
   - Example: `--rx-sensitivity 10`
 - `--rx-cp-offset arg`
-  - Description: Specify at which position of Cyclic Prefix is regard as the start of OFDM signal (pre-advancement)
+  - Description: Specify at which position of Cyclic Prefix is regarded as the start of OFDM signal (pre-advancement)
   - Default: 0.75
   - Value Range: 0 ~ 1
   - Notes: N/A